A Premier International Conference on Social Sciences Research in the Age of AI

 LinkedIn Profile: https://www.linkedin.com/in/nirmaljingar/

-Talk Title: From AI Systems to Governed Intelligence: Building Deterministic, Auditable AI for Society
+From AI Systems to Governed Intelligence: Building Deterministic, Auditable AI for Society

 Drawing on real-world applications in enterprise and governance contexts, the session examines how boards, executives, and technology leaders can rethink risk, compliance, and trust in AI adoption.
 It also highlights the importance of designing AI systems that are explainable, reproducible, and aligned with regulatory expectations.
 The goal is to move beyond innovation for its own sake and toward AI that is dependable, transparent, and fit for critical decision-making at scale.